 MICR 360 is 100% internally assessed.
-60% of the assessment is on the course content (4 x 15% assessments) and 40% is on research skills learnt throughout the year ( 2 x 20% assessments).
-Assessments will be due at the end of each module and will be updated soon.
+60% of the assessment is on the course content (4 x 15% assessments), 20% is on research lab internships (4 x 5%) and the remainder is on a research proposal (20% group assessment).
 There is no final exam.

 Reading for the course will include relevant scientific papers and the reading material will be posted on Blackboard in the week prior to the tutorial.